Cornus canadensis: Pollen release

 Each flower has highly elastic petals that flip backward, releasing springy filaments that are cocked underneath the petals.
 The filaments snap upward flinging pollen out of containers hinged to the filaments.
 The stamens accelerate at a rate of 24,000 m/s^{2}.
 The motion, which can be triggered by pollinators, takes place in less than half a millisecond.
 The bunchberry has one of the fastest plant actions found so far requiring a camera capable of shooting 10,000 frames per second to catch the action.

 Fruit

 The drupes are green, globose in shape, turning bright red at maturity in late summer; each fruit is 5 mm in diameter and contains typically one or two ellipsoid-ovoid shaped stones.
 The fruits come into season in late summer.
 The large seeds within are somewhat hard and crunchy.

+Similar species

+Cornus glabrata also has opposite leaves.

 Taxonomy

 While distinctive as a species itself, the generic placement of these plants has differed in various botanical treatments.
 When the genus Cornus is taken broadly, as done here, this species is Cornus canadensis, and is included in the subgenus Arctocrania.
 However, if Cornus is treated in a narrower sense, excluding this species, it can instead be classified as Chamaepericlymenum canadense or as Cornella canadensis.

 Where C. canadensis, a forest species, and Cornus suecica, a bog species, grow near each other in their overlapping ranges in Alaska, Labrador, and Greenland, they can hybridize by cross-pollination, producing plants with intermediate characteristics.